tehwalris/coffee-random/README.md

 The morphing transition is the most technically difficult animation in this app, for a few reasons:

-- The machine layout uses both pixel and percentage sizes, and has fixed aspect ratio pieces
+- The machine layout uses both pixel and percentage sizes and has pieces which have a fixed aspect ratio
 - Every piece of the machine and every label on the rating square moves on a unique path
 - The paths of the rating labels depend on the dimensions and position of the